alexanderkozlenko/json-rpc/.github/ISSUE_TEMPLATE/BUG_REPORT_TEMPLATE.md

 ---
 name: Bug Report
-about: Create a bug report to improve the quality of the quality
+about: Create a bug report to improve the quality of the product
 ---
 ### Summary